Addressing Sexual Misconduct The Butler Way

 The Butler University Sexual Misconduct Policy governs the University’s response to sexual misconduct.
 Here, you will find the Policy and documents summarizing the Policy and process.

-Most University employees have an obligation to report to the University when they’re made aware of an incident of sexual misconduct.
-These individuals are referred to as “responsible employees.”
-This page includes a list of those employees and tips for responding to a disclosure of sexual misconduct.
+Most University employees are expected to report to the University when they’re made aware of an incident of sexual misconduct.
+This page includes a list of those employees with reporting obligations and tips for responding to a disclosure of sexual misconduct.